Instructor, Department of History

 The website with student-produced content!
 The whole class is centered around creating data visualizations from the U.S. census & producing public-facing content about immigrants in Colorado.

-Also, Conner Sinjem, who was the learning assistant for the course, took an independent study with me and produced a poster that he presented at the American Historical Association annual meeting in 2019.
+Also, Conner Sinjem, who was the learning assistant for the course in 2018, took an independent study with me and produced a poster that he presented at the American Historical Association annual meeting in 2019.

 Essays, unessays, and websites